haltu/muuri/README.md

 * **delay** &nbsp;&mdash;&nbsp; *number*
   * Default value: `0`.
   * How long (in milliseconds) the user must drag before the dragging starts.
-* **handle** &nbsp;&mdash;&nbsp; *string / boolean*
-  * Default value: `false`.
-  * The selector(s) which much match the event target element for the dragging to start.
-Note that if the event target element is a descendant of the handle element(s) it is also considered a match, which should be pretty useful in most scenarios.

 If you provide a function you can totally customize the drag start logic.
 When the user starts to drag an item this predicate function will be called until you return `true` or `false`.
 If you return `true` the item will begin to move whenever the item is dragged.
 If you return `false` the item will not be moved at all.
 Note that after you have returned `true` or `false` this function will not be called until the item is released and dragged again.